jackbdr/weather-app-technical-test/README.md

 Hi there,

 Thank you for this!
 Being used to Laravel, I have enjoyed getting to know Symfony...
 I like it!
 Also, I hadn't heard of Preact before but I thought it worked well for this task.
-I thought React seemed a bit overkill.
+I thought React or something similar seemed a bit overkill and had contemplated using vanilla JS, but Preact seemed like a good compromise.

 To run the application please run the following commands from the root directory:
 ```